Development of Red Dead Redemption: Promotion

 The game's cover art was revealed on March 22, 2010, followed by a video titled "Gentlemen & Vagabonds" on March 24, focusing on some of the male characters of the game, including Seth Briars, Harold MacDougal, and Nigel West Dickens.
 The game was exhibited at PAX East in late March, with a 15–30 minute playable demonstration.
 The fourth gameplay video, titled "Life in the West Part II", was released on April 2, further showcasing activities available in the open world.
 This was followed by two trailers demonstrating the first footage of the game's online multiplayer modes, on April 8 and April 22.
 From April 27, a GameStop trailer for the game was aired as a television commercial in the United States; Rockstar spent a larger proportion of its budget on television marketing than it had previously.
 A trailer titled "Revolution" was released on May 6, focusing on the game's Mexican missions and characters.
 Red Dead Redemption was the focus of the May 8, 2010 episode of GameTrailers TV with Geoff Keighley, featuring new gameplay footage.
 The final pre-launch trailer was released on May 13, 2010.
 Rockstar announced trailers would be shown at some cinemas, specifically targeting audiences of films like Iron Man 2, Prince of Persia: The Sands of Time, and Robin Hood (all 2010), and cinema posters would allow consumers to download content from the game through Bluetooth.
-Rockstar released merchandise for the game after its release in May 2010, including candles, playing cards, and soap, and a vinyl record of the soundtrack in collaboration with Wax Poetics in November.
+Rockstar released merchandise for the game after its release in May 2010, including dice, candles, playing cards, and soap, and a vinyl record of the soundtrack in collaboration with Wax Poetics in November.
+The dice and playing cards were re-released to celebrate the Windows version in October 2024.